 Again, RFP software is highly useful for knocking both general requirements and situational requirements out of the park.
 All content is already stored in the answer library.
 Search functionality helps you select the most relevant response in seconds, versus endlessly digging through emails and folders—or rounding up a committee of SMEs and marketing to constantly create fresh content.

-Combine a Great RFP Process with Technology
+Combine a great RFP response process with technology

 Nice work, RFP responder!
 You made it through your RFP response anatomy lesson.
 We hope you feel more confident about the next RFP that lands in your inbox.